danimal-johnson/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+* Adaptive: provides a discrete number of fixed-width breakpoints to support different types of devices.
+* Responsive: elements and formatting of the site adjust in a fluid fashion to display better on displays of any size.

 2. Describe what it means to be mobile first vs desktop first.

+* Mobile first: the web site is first created and optimized for a mobile display.
+Then other formats are taken into account using the media query `min-width`.
+* Mobile first: The opposite is done.
+The site is crafted for large desktop sizes and then scaled down using the media query `max-width`.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?

+* Preprocessing allows us to extend the CSS language to support additional features by converting those features back ingo standard CSS before they are sent to a browser.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+* Favorite: Eliminating repetitive code with variables and mixins.
+* Most trouble: Getting it to work properly with media queries (though this may not strictly be a preprocessing issue).

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.